writings on math, logic, philosophy and art

 Modality

-II.
-The number of the categories in each class is always the same, namely, three — a fact which also demands some consideration, because in all other cases division à priori through conceptions is necessarily dichotomy.
-It is to be added, that the third category in each triad always arises from the combination of the second with the first.
+“II.
+The number of the categories in each class is always the same, namely, three—a fact which also demands some consideration, because in all other cases division à priori through conceptions is necessarily dichotomy.
+It is to be added, that the third category in each triad always arises from the combination of the second with the first.”

 Thus totality is nothing else but plurality contemplated as unity; limitation is merely reality conjoined with negation; community is the causality of a substance, reciprocally determining, and determined by other substances; and finally, necessity is nothing but existence, which is given through the possibility itself.
 Let it not be supposed, however, that the third category is merely a deduced, and not a primitive conception of the pure understanding.
 For the conjunction of the first and second, in order to produce the third conception, requires a particular function of the understanding, which is by no means identical with those which are exercised in the first and second.
 Thus, the conception of a number (which belongs to the category of totality) is not always possible, where the conceptions of multitude and unity exist (for example, in the representation of the infinite).
 Or, if I conjoin the conception of a cause with that of a substance, it does not follow that the conception of influence, that is, how one substance can be the cause of something in another substance, will be understood from that.
 Thus it is evident that a particular act of the understanding is here necessary; and so in the other instances.

-Universal knowledge and the concept of the universe
+Universal Knowledge and the Concept of the Universe

-Digging a bit into Kant’s epistemology
+Digging into Kant’s Epistemology

-The section of the critique where Kant puts forward his theory of knowledge (and which occupies most of the book) is split into two parts - transcendental analytics and transcendental dialectics which correspond to the two main types of knowledge which are, according to him, understanding and reason, the main distinction between those two being that the concepts of understanding (which are based on the categories) are related to possible experience, while concepts of reason (such as the concept of the soul, of God and the world) are not.
-And for that reason they are, according to Kant, kinda illusory.
+The section of the Critique where Kant puts forward his theory of knowledge, which occupies most of the book, is divided into two parts: transcendental analytics and transcendental dialectics.
+These parts correspond to the two main types of knowledge, according to Kant: understanding and reason.
+The main distinction between these is that concepts of understanding, based on categories, relate to possible experience, whereas concepts of reason, such as the soul, God, and the world, do not.
+For this reason, Kant sees concepts of reason as somewhat illusory.

-A key question: to which of the two faculties does the concept of the universe belong?
-Kant explicitly puts it under reason (the universe and the world being pretty similar.)
-But also implicitly puts it under the understanding (by including it in the categories).
-For me, it’s place is somewhere between the two.
-It is not a concept of experience, because, while we all experience the universe all the time, nobody can ever know anything that is valid for all of it, in neither in practice, nor even in theory.
-At the same time, the universe is not a concept of reason, simply because it is a precondition for the existence of reason, (as causality is a precondition for the existence of experience.)
+A key question arises: to which of these two faculties does the concept of the universe belong?
+Kant explicitly classifies it under reason (if you accept that the concepts of “the universe” and “the world” are somewhat similar) but also implicitly places it under understanding (by including it in the categories).
+Personally, I view it as existing somewhere between the two.
+The concept of the universe is not a concept of experience because, although we experience the universe constantly, no one can claim to know something universally valid for all of it, neither practically nor theoretically.
+At the same time, the universe is not a concept of reason because it is a precondition for reason’s existence, just as causality is a precondition for experience.

 Quantity